Hollie Arnold: ‘I’m A Celebrity helped me find myself after Paralympics postponement’

 “I’m not going in expecting to win, I’m expecting to have to fight and to want to win.
 That’s still really exciting for me.”

-No one does more to support our Olympic and Paralympic athletes than National Lottery players, who raise around £36 million each week for good causes including grassroots and elite sport.
-Discover the positive impact playing the National Lottery has at www.lotterygoodcauses.org.uk and get involved by using the hashtags: #TNLAthletes #MakeAmazingHappen
+No one does more to support our Olympic and Paralympic athletes than National Lottery players, who raise around £36m each week for good causes including grassroots and elite sport.
+Discover the positive impact playing the National Lottery has at lotterygoodcauses.org.uk and get involved by using the hashtags: #TNLAthletes #MakeAmazingHappen

 Join our new commenting forum